 Alfa, Bravo, Charlie, Delta..
 Have you hear these words before?
 I bet you have.
 You heard these words in some military movie for sure.
 And do you know what these letters mean?
 These letters are part of the Military Alphabet.
 And they serve to help soldiers with communications.
-I will explain everything related to the Army Alphabet in this article.
+I will explain everything related to the Military Phonetic Alphabet in this article.

 What is Military Alphabet Code?

 Communication in the army is really important, and there is no room for mistakes.
 It’s not easy to communicate through military radio or with a non-native soldier.
 That’s the reason the Military Alphabet Code was invented.